Introduction

 A strong blender to make purees

-A pot to steam/cook food
+A stainless steel pot to steam/cook food

 Some hypoallergenic, perfume- and alcohol-free wipes